 Pacific War Strategy

 The U.S. leapfrogged some insignificant or heavily fortified islands if there was an easier target beyond it.
 They called this strategy “hitting ’em where they ain’t” after a popular baseball phrase.
-Simultaneous to the Central Pacific island campaign, the Army, Marines, and Navy under Bull Halsey hop-scotched their way up the bigger islands of the Indonesian archipelago (New Guinea and Borneo) toward the Philippines under the leadership of the Douglas MacArthur.
-The Army and Navy were both a little unhappy with this compromise arrangement and jealous of resources sent to the other, but their rivalry worked out for the best insofar as they raced each other toward Japan.
+Simultaneous to the Central Pacific island campaign, the Army, Marines, and Navy led by Bull Halsey hop-scotched their way up the bigger islands of the Indonesian archipelago (New Guinea and Borneo) toward the Philippines under Douglas MacArthur.
+The Army and Nimitz-led Navy to the north were both unhappy with this compromise arrangement and jealous of resources sent to the other, but their rivalry worked out for the best insofar as they raced each other toward Japan.
 Still, after the war the U.S. merged their armed forces at the top, creating the Joint Chiefs of Staff to better coordinate the branches.

-On Tarawa (Gilbert Chain), for instance, 3.7k Americans died for a strip of land about 3 miles long.
-Syncing Navy bombardment and Marine landings was difficult in the best of circumstance and, early on, the Navy sometimes hit Marines with friendly fire.
-At Tarawa, bombing of the island wasn’t as effective as hoped and the landing craft hung up on sandbars in low tide, leaving vulnerable Marines to wade through chest-deep sea with their guns held high to get to the beach.
+On Tarawa (Gilbert Chain), for instance, 3.7k Americans died for a strip of land about three miles long.
+Syncing Navy bombardment and Marine landings was difficult in the best of circumstances.
+At Tarawa, the bombing of the island wasn’t as effective as hoped and the landing craft hung up on sandbars in low tide, leaving vulnerable Marines to wade through chest-deep sea with their guns held high to get to the beach.
 After Tarawa, they checked water depth and tides beforehand, used improved precision bombing on the Japanese to soften defenses, and armed the Higgins Boats (landing craft).
 The photo above testifies to the sacrifice Marines made on this small island, while the photo below shows what they fought to build.

 The Japanese established a foothold on the northern coast of New Guinea and threatened to take over Australia.
 Americans, British, New Zealanders, and Australians fought the Japanese to a year-long muddled victory at Guadalcanal that won them a key airstrip, Henderson Field, and helped save Australia from a Japanese invasion.
 The Australians’ defense of the Kokoda Trail over New Guinea’s Owen Stanley Range and their stand at Port Moresby were important early victories in the Pacific War for the Allies.
 The first carrier battles in history occurred in surrounding waters in the Battles of the Coral Sea, Eastern Solomons, and Santa Cruz Islands.
 These were the first naval engagements where the main ships were often outside each others’ sight and never bothered fighting or firing on each other because their main concern was planes.